Diversity and Outreach

 STEM Celebration of MLK

-The upcoming annual STEM Celebration of Martin Luther King, Jr. will take place on February 25, 2022.
-It will be a presentation and discussion with special guest, Tracy Jon Sargeant of the Multicultural Development Center of Iowa.
+The annual STEM Celebration of Martin Luther King, Jr. took place on February 25, 2022.
+It was a presentation and discussion with special guest, Tracy Jon Sargeant of the Multicultural Development Center of Iowa.
 More information can be found here.

 Junior Math Scholars